OrlandoDevs/orlandodevs.github.io/_posts/2015-11-19-github-pages-cloudfront-aws-lambda.md

   - aws lambda
   - jekyll
 ---
 We're proud to announce that the Orlando Devs blog is live!
-And not only is our blog live, but it is also running really really fast and I would love to give you a rundown on our stack.
+And not only is our blog live, but it is also running really fast and we would love to give you a rundown on how it was built.

 ## The Masterplan